django-cms/django-cms/docs/how_to/custom_plugins.rst

         name = 'Parent'
         model = ParentPlugin
         allow_children = True  # This enables the parent plugin to accept child plugins
-        # child_classes = ['ChildCMSPlugin']  # You can also specify a list of plugins that are accepted as children,
+        # You can also specify a list of plugins that are accepted as children,
-                                                or leave it away completely to accept all
+        # or leave it away completely to accept all
+        # child_classes = ['ChildCMSPlugin']

         def render(self, context, instance, placeholder):
-            context['instance'] = instance
+            context = super(ParentCMSPlugin, self).render(context, instance, placeholder)
             return context

     plugin_pool.register_plugin(ParentCMSPlugin)